 Staff Profile: Thomas Klau

-Thomas Klau is Head of the Paris Office and Senior Policy Fellow at the European Council on Foreign Relations, which he joined at its inception in July 2007.
+Thomas Klau is Senior Policy Fellow at the European Council on Foreign Relations, which he joined at its inception in July 2007.

 His areas of expertise include European integration, eurozone politics and economics, French and German politics and the Franco-German relationship.
 His recent work, part of ECFR’s current drive to flesh out new and innovative solutions to the crisis, has focused most particularly on European economic governance.
 In December 2010 he published "Beyond Maastricht: A new deal for the eurozone" alongside ECFR's Francois Godement and José Ignacio Torreblanca.
 Together with Jean Quatremer, he co-authored a history of the negotations leading up to European monetary union, ‘Ces hommes qui ont fait l'Euro" (Paris 1999).
 In both publications, he argued that monetary union should be a step towards a more federal organisation of Europe.
 In 2003, he co-authored "France et Allemagne - le leadership se mérite" with Sylvie Goulard, Jacqueline Hénard, André Loesekrug-Pietri, and Nikolaus Meyer-Landrut.